rbuchberger/jekyll_picture_tag/readme.md

 There are three parts to Jekyll Picture Tag: the polyfill, the tag, and the settings.

+[edit] html5 only. if you need an xml we'll make it if jekyll crashes you're probably using maruku. switch to redcarpet

 ### Picturefill

 The tag requires [Picturefill](https://github.com/scottjehl/picturefill) to polyfill the proposed picture element.
 Download the library and add it to your site.